softlayer/sl-ember-store/README.md

     }
 ```

-If you want to load a particular record via and `id` then pass the `id` in as the second parameter:
+If you want to load a particular record via an `id` then pass the `id` in as the second parameter to `store.find`:

 ```javasctript
     this.store.find( 'foo', 23 );